PRTSTR%

 ) End function

-er% contains any IO error code, usually 0 or -1, ie Not Complete.
+er% contains any IO error code, usually 0 or -1, ie OK or Not Complete.

 Paper colour should be set in advance, as PRTSTR% only supports the strip